Utah Administrative Code

 (b) peace officers in the performance of their duties;

-(c) the landowner where the trap has been placed; or
+(c) the landowner where the trapping device is set;

 (e) as provided in Subsection (6).